 Hosting Open Houses

-If your house is located in a hot seller’s market like Atlanta or Savannah, then more buyers would be interested in buying them.
+92% of home buyers find open houses useful.
+If your house is located in Atlanta or Savannah or any other prime spot in the Georgia housing market, more buyers would be interested in buying.
 In such cases hosting an open house would be more feasible.

 - ✍️ Pro Tip: You might attract unrepresented buyers, saving you the entire buyer agent commission.

 Here are a few things to keep in mind when hosting an open house in Georgia: